dngulin/BinLog/README.md

 - `TChannelEnum` and `TMessageEnum` should be inherited from `ushort`.
 - Currently the argument log argument count is limited by 4 (by API).
 Technically this value can be increased up to 256.
 - Null string serialization/deserialization is not possible.
 The `LoggableString` struct uses empty string instead of `null`.
 - Serialization/deserialization buffer has fixed size.
-If log entry is too big, a `IndexOutOfRange` exception will be thrown.
+If log entry is too big a new buffer will be allocated.

 ### Best practices